 Ethics, Technology, and Human Interaction Center (ETHICx)

-This new Center — pronounced “ethics” — will advance ethics-in-technology-centered research, education, and engagement at the Georgia Institute of Technology in collaboration with communities, government, non-governmental organizations, and industry.
-The Center will conduct research in ethics and emerging technologies, frame ethical questions, solutions in ethics and technology, and social justice and equity.
-Interdisciplinary and community-based research also will be emphasized.
-Educational initiatives will include investigating and designing curricula for ethics training that can be woven throughout students’ educational journeys and for employees at affiliated companies.
+The Ethics, Technology, and Human Interaction Center (ETHICx)— pronounced “ethics” — advances ethics-in-technology-centered research, education, and engagement at the Georgia Institute of Technology in collaboration with communities, government, non-governmental organizations, and industry.
+ETHICx conducts research in ethics and emerging technologies and frames ethical questions, solutions in ethics and technology, and social justice and equity.
+Interdisciplinary and community-based research are also emphasized.
+Educational initiatives include investigating and designing curricula for ethics training that can be woven throughout students’ educational journeys and for employees at affiliated companies.

 Health Economics Analysis Lab (HEAL)